Talents in PunBall

-Looking at the escalating costs with only meager escalation in the stats provided, it's only natural to ask whether or not the talents system is worth it.
-Generally the costs outscale the impact quite significantly.
+Looking at the escalating costs with only a meager escalation in the stats provided, it's only natural to ask whether or not the talent system is worth it.
+Generally, the costs out-scale the impact quite significantly.
 Gear is likely a much better investment of your currency.
 However, when your gear is maxed, or if gear costs escalate far beyond where you've comparatively reached in talents, then it may be wise to put more into the talents system.
-Although this is only relevant for the left branch that costs coins as purple gems currently have no alternative use.
+However, this is only relevant for the left branch that costs coins, as purple gems currently have no alternative use.

 The talent system does not really offer much other than just basic upgrades.
 There is no customization, and most of the talents aren't particularly exciting.
 The main purpose of using it is simply to have another form of upgrade path apart from gear.